Mother Nature knows what she’s doing and treats wastewater herself; it’s called self-purification.

 Advanced Enviro)) Septic polyethylene pipes are guaranteed for 20 years by the manufacturer.

-The filter sand does not need to be changed and the system components are guaranteed for 20 years.
 The technology exists since 1987 in the United States and systems installed more than 30 years ago are still in perfect condition and still treat wastewater as ecologically as when they were put in.

 There is no maintenance required.
 However, some regions require annual monitoring.
 Check with local regulations, or find an expert in your area.